brdavis/IRC-For-Me/README.md

 This is a repository for creating an irc server and client in java.

+IRC-For-ME is written in Java and is intended to be deployed via the linux command line.

+This is currently a work in progress and is expected to be wrapped up in mid-August.

 # How To Use

 # Useful Links

 # Status

+See the GitHub Development Wiki for pending and completed development tasks.

 # Limitations
+ * Current limitation is that this project does not contain a GUI (graphic user interface).
+ * This project can only be deployed on the linux command line.

 # License
+This project is made available under the MIT license.
+Please see the COPYING file in this distribution for license terms.

 # Status reports